The average cost of roof repair for U.S. homeowners averages between $386 and $1,875. Learn what factors can affect roof repair costs.

 Infrared | $400 – $600 |

-A physical roof inspection consists of someone climbing onto the roof to perform the inspection.
-This is the simplest type of roof inspection, and it relies mostly on visuals.
-The average physical roof inspection will cost anywhere from $75 to $200.
+Physical roof inspection: This is the simplest type of roof inspection, and it relies mostly on visuals, as a pro will climb on your roof.
+The average physical roof inspection costs between $75 and $200.

-Infrared roof inspections cost more than the standard roof inspection.
-Using infrared technology, professional inspectors look for any signs of damage that are otherwise invisible to the naked eye, including small cracks and leaks.
+Infrared roof inspection: Infrared roof inspections cost the most.
+Using infrared technology, inspectors look for signs of damage that are otherwise invisible to the naked eye, including small cracks and leaks.
 On average, an infrared roof inspection will cost around $400 to $600.

 When it comes to comparing home inspections and roof inspections, the two tasks are in two different ballparks, but they can be merged together.
 Almost all home inspections include a thorough roof inspection, as it is an integral part of the home, but it won’t be as focused as a dedicated roof inspection.